Hannah-Aji/Stock-Market-Data-Pipeline/README.md

-# Stock-Market-Data-Pipelinefor-
+# Stock-Market-Data-Pipeline
-Automated Stock Price Monitoring and Analysis
+Automated Stock Price Monitoring and Analysis using Python and SQL